RobokopU24/robokop-genetics/README.md

 ```

 #### Logging and Temporary Files
-Robokop-genetics depends on a local directory with write permissions for temporary files and logging.
+robokop-genetics depends on a local directory with write permissions for temporary files and logging.

 When used in conjunction with robo-commons or robokop-rags, the default robokop home directory will be used.